This tutorial shows how to prepare your local machine for Python development, including developing Python apps that run on Google Cloud.

 Python's installation instructions vary by operating system.
 Follow the guide for the operating system you're running in your development environment, MacOS, Windows, or Linux.

 macOS includes a version of Python by default and uses it for its own purposes.
-To avoid interfering with macOS, we recommend creating a separate development environment and installing the latest version of Python.
+To avoid interfering with macOS, we recommend creating a separate development environment and installing a supported version of Python for Google Cloud.
 To install Python, use homebrew.

 To use homebrew to install Python packages, you need a compiler, which you can get by installing Xcode's command-line tools.